Topological multi-mode waveguide QED: Spontaneous emission features in multi-mode waveguide QED

 as it occurs in other quantum optical setups~\cite{Law1997DeterministicPulses}.
-However, in this case such wavepackets have several unique features which we illustrate in Fig.~\ref{fig:3} for an emitter coupled to the edge of a HH lattice with $\phi=1/9$.
+However, in this case such wavepackets have unique features which we illustrate in Fig.~\ref{fig:3} for an emitter coupled to the edge of a HH lattice with $\phi=1/9$.
 First, irrespective of the band-gap that the emitters are resonant to, the photons are emitted in a chiral and robust fashion due to their topological origin.
 This is illustrated in Figs.~\ref{fig:3}(a, c, e), where we plot the full photonic bath population, $|A(x,y;t)|^2$, at a time $TJ=200$.
-There, we observe that, irrespective of the band-gap chosen, the single-photon wavepacket can overcome the defect introduced in one of the edges without altering significantly its propagation.
+There, we observe that the single-photon wavepacket can overcome the defect introduced in one of the edges without altering significantly its propagation.
 Besides, we also observe how the situations with more than one edge-state, Figs.~\ref{fig:3}(c, e), display a localized, but more complex, wavefunction.
 To appreciate better the inner structure of these wavepackets, we plot in Figs.~\ref{fig:3}(b, d, f) their temporal dynamics focusing only at the edge population, $|A(0,Y;t)|^2$.
-Like this, we observe a unique effect of these multi-mode waveguides, that is, that after certain time, the emission into the different topological channels becomes spatially separated due to the different group velocities of the modes at the emitter frequency.
-Intuitively, this separation starts to occur for times such that $|v_{g,l}-v_{g,l'}|T\gtrapprox \Gamma^{-1}_l+\Gamma^{-1}_{l'}$, that is, that the separation between the wavepackets is larger than their intrinsic linewidth ($\Gamma^{-1}_{l'}$), as given by Eq.~\eqref{eq:Gammal}.
-When this separation occurs, one can say that our emitter has generated single-particle entanglement~\cite{VanEnk2005} between orthogonal time-bins $T_l$.
-Defining $\ket{1}_l$ as the presence of a photon in the $T_l$ time-bin and $0$ in the rest, the photonic state created in the asymptotic limit can be written as $|\Psi(t\to\infty)\rangle_\mathrm{ph} \approx \sum_l c_l \ket{1}_l$.
-Note that in more conventional quantum optical setups~\cite{Gheri1998,Saavedra2000ControlledQubits,Schon2005SequentialStates,Lindner2009,Economou2010,Schwartz2016,pichler17a,Borregaard2020,Wein2022,Tiurev2022,Gimeno-Segovia2019,Kurpiers2019QuantumPhotons,Besse2020,Kannan2020GeneratingElectrodynamics,Wei2021,Wei2022,Ferreira2022DeterministicEmitter} where such time-bin entanglement is generated, it is required to combine superpositions in multi-level emitters and multiple-drivings, while here already with a single $\pi$-pulse, a $W$-type~\cite{Dur2000} entangled structure appears due to the multi-mode nature of the waveguide.
-We foresee that combining these topological multi-mode waveguide QED setups, with more complicated emitters, e.g., with an anharmonic level structure like transmons~\cite{Kurpiers2019QuantumPhotons,Kannan2020GeneratingElectrodynamics,Besse2020,Ferreira2022DeterministicEmitter}, one can generate more complex entangled states of light, with the added value of their topological protection~\cite{mittal16a,rechtsman16a,mittal18a,Blanco-Redondo2018,Blanco-Redondo2020,Dai2022TopologicallyEmitters,Doyle2022,Tschernig2021TopologicalInsulators}.
+Like this, we observe a unique effect of these multi-mode waveguides, that is, after certain time, the emission into the different topological channels becomes spatially separated due to the different group velocities of the modes at the emitter frequency.
+Intuitively, this separation starts to occur for times such that $|v_{g,l}-v_{g,l'}|T\gtrapprox \Gamma^{-1}_l+\Gamma^{-1}_{l'}$, that is, that the separation between the wavepackets is larger than their intrinsic linewidth ($\Gamma^{-1}_{l'}$).\\